-National Foundation day celebrates the ascension of Emperor Jimmu to his throne in 660 B.C., thus laying the foundations of Japan.
+National Foundation Day celebrates the ascension of Emperor Jimmu to the throne in 660 B.C., thus laying the foundations of Japan.
 Jimmu, born in Miyazaki Prefecture on the island of Kyushu, was a descendent of the sun goddess, the Amaterasu.
 He was known as one of the bravest emperors of that time.
 Jimmu initiated war with almost every tribe of that time and won each war.
 After the continuous defeat of various clans, Jimmu united the nation of Japan.
 The “Kojiki” contains the tale of the legacy of Emperor Jimmu.

 Initially, National Foundation Day was celebrated along with New Year but the dates moved around a little when Japan shifted from a lunar calendar to a Gregorian calendar in 1873 under Meiji rule.
 Thus, the day moved forward to February 11th.

-Before the second world war, the day was celebrated with a lot of vigor and patriotism.
+Before the Second World War, the day was celebrated with a lot of vigor and patriotism.
 Various official ceremonies, parades, and fireworks were held throughout Japan.
 However, the holiday was eradicated for various reasons.
 After a lot of surveys, public demands, amendments, and bills the holiday was once again established but never had the significance it had in the past.
 Only a few ceremonies are held in the country but there is no sign of the enthusiasm they once had.

 National Foundation Day timeline

 The Meiji reign begins.

 How is National Foundation Day Celebrated in Japan?

 The national flag is raised, which is followed by a speech by the Prime Minister of Japan.
 In the era before the Second World War, this day was celebrated with great passion.

 What is Japan Culture Day?